activisthandbook/activisthandbook/articles/join/team.md

 ## How can I help?

 We will find a role that fits your experience and interests.
-Most importantly, your role should contribute to these objectives:
+Most importantly, your role should contribute to these two objectives:

--   **📝 Get more people to contribute to our handbook**
+-   **📝 Get more people to contribute to Activist Handbook**

 -   **📢 Increase the number of people reading our guides**

--   **🔥 Grow our capacity: volunteers & funding**

 For example, these are some ways you could help: